 Big data analysis and relevant information representation imply business intelligence technologies aimed at better business execution, analysis, and planning.
 One of such business intelligence technologies constitutes an OLAP system (Online Analytical Processing).
-This technology is based on a multidimensional structure of data; the structure itself has a form of a cube.
+This technology is based on a multidimensional structure of data; the structure itself has a form of an OLAP cube.

-Although any OLAP system draws on a multidimensional cube structure there are several types of them.
+Although any OLAP system draws on a multidimensional OLAP cube structure there are several types of them.
 Here we are mentioning only most well-known ones:

 HOLAP, as the name implies, is a hybrid of MOLAP and ROLAP reconciled.
 This type lets users specify which amount of data will be stored in MOLAP and in ROLAP respectively.